Demographic effects of aggregation in the presence of a component Allee effect: Methods

 \subsection{A spatially explicit individual-based model with component Allee effect}

-At the most fundamental level, we describe the spatio-temporal population dynamics using an IBM in which we can incorporate any ecological interaction, such as competition, predation, or cooperation, movement, and birth-death dynamics tracking single individuals.
-We consider a population with density-independent birth, death, and movement and also account for density-dependent birth and death processes.
-Specifically, individuals interact via binary reproductive facilitation and ternary competition.
-Reproductive facilitation is common even in species with asexual reproduction when individuals need the presence of conspecifics to reach the physiological condition to reproduce \citep{courchamp2008allee}.
-Some examples of species exhibiting asexual reproduction and reproductive facilitation are self-fertile snails, and parthenogenetic female lizards \citep{Crews1986,Thomas1974}.
-Competition, on the other hand, reduces individual fitness at very high population densities and is necessary to avoid unbounded population growth.
-The combination of binary reproductive facilitation and ternary competition results in a hump-shaped relationship between per capita reproduction rate and local density of individuals similar to that reported by Allee in his experiments with laboratory populations of the flour beetle \citep{allee1938social,allee1949principles}.
+At the most fundamental level, we describe the spatiotemporal population dynamics using an individual-based model (IBM) in which we can incorporate any ecological interaction, such as competition, predation, or cooperation, movement, and birth-death dynamics at the organism level \citep{mendez2019demographic,hernandez2004clustering, Surendran2020}.
+We consider a population with density-dependent birth and death rates due to the effect of facilitation and intraspecific competition respectively.
+Reproductive facilitation is typical even in species with asexual reproduction when individuals need the presence of conspecifics to reach the physiological condition to reproduce \citep{courchamp2008allee}.
+Some examples of species exhibiting asexual reproduction and reproductive facilitation are self-fertile snails and parthenogenetic female lizards \citep{Crews1986, Thomas1974}.
+Intraspecific competition, on the other hand, reduces individual fitness at very high population densities and is necessary to avoid unbounded population growth.
+Following standard notation in stochastic population dynamics \citep{doering2003,toral2014stochastic,constable2016,mendez2019demographic}, we can summarize the previous processes and interactions in the following set of demographic reactions